Battojutsu/sprite-sheet-animator/README.md

 -   [] export animation information to a json data structure
 -   [] preview animation in tool

 # Not needed for my project.
-But if interest is high I might be done in the future.
+But may be added if interest is high.

 -   [] allow translation animations.
 -   [] add layers to animate two frames at the same time (Like a hat)